Nevada-based Lithium Brine Extraction Technology and Mining

 - Direct hydrometallurgical treatment for the completely sorted and separated battery components.

 While American Battery Metals Corp. does not see the traditional models changing, the company does expect the processing flow sheets to evolve as battery chemistries change.
+To stay ahead of its peers, the company has a fully-operational chemistry and research facility that can conduct timely analysis without an outside lab to process data.
+The lab is scalable and can easily accommodate American Battery Metals Corp.’s growth as it develops its extraction and battery recycling technologies.

 American Battery Metals Corp’s Management Team